trixi-framework/Trixi.jl/docs/src/unstructured_quad_mesh/unstructured_quad_mesh.md

 ## Mesh file header

-The first line of the mesh file lists the total number of *corners*, *surfaces*, *elements*, and the *polynomial order* that the mesh will use to represent any curved sides.
+The first line of the mesh file lists the total number of *corners*, *surfaces*, *elements*, and the *polynomial degree* that the mesh will use to represent any curved sides.
 For the example mesh these quantities are
 ```
     7    9    3    8